Understanding Climate Change

 Climate models

-To simulate the future climate, climatologists use climate models, which are complex software that takes into account the main physical interactions in the atmosphere, the ocean, ice and the surface of the Earth.
-These are modelled by mathematical equations based on the physical laws of fluid mechanics.
+To simulate the future climate, climatologists use climate models.
+These are complex software that represent the primary physical interactions in the atmosphere, ocean, ice and Earth’s surface.
+These interactions are modelled using mathematical equations based on the physical laws of fluid mechanics.

-There are two main categories of climate models: global climate models (GCMs) (or more recently called "earth system models") that represent the climate over the entire globe (Figure 1) and regional climate models (RCMs) that focus on one part of the globe (Figure 2).
+There are two main categories of climate models: Global Climate Models (GCMs) (or more recently referred to as "Earth System Models") that represent the climate across the entire globe and Regional Climate Models (RCMs) that focus on a specific part of the globe.

 Some fifty organizations around the world are developing climate models and providing simulation results in the public domain.
 This data helps us understand climate processes and what the future climate will be like.
 It also provides information to assist with climate change adaptation and mitigation efforts.

 Each climate model gives different results, depending on its strengths and weaknesses.
-For more reliable results, it is recommended to use an ensemble of climate models to obtain a portrait of the future climate.
+For example, some models simulate snow cover on the ground well, but may have trouble simulating extreme precipitation.
+It is recommended to use several climate models from different organizations to generate a more reliable description of the future climate.

 The Canadian Regional Climate Model